Mee6/Mee6-documentation/docs/Commands.md

 **1**) Write the name you wish the command to have.
 In the command name, you can only have: `letters, numbers, - or _`
-Also, you do not need to write `!` at the start it's added automatically.
+Also, you do not need to write `!` at the start, it's added automatically.

 **2**) Write the return text you wish for the bot to say.
 At the current time, the bot cannot do special function; Only return messages.